KevinFlanagan7/Hangman/README.md

 ### Colours & ASCII Art

-I installed and used the [Colorama](https://pypi.org/project/colorama/) library to add colour to my project.
-I also instaleed [pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/) for the welcome message ascii art font.
+I installed the [Colorama](https://pypi.org/project/colorama/) and [pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/) libraries for the project colours and ascii art font for the Welcome message.

 - I mostly used Yellow for sharper contrast throughout my project.
 This includes the welcome message, prompts for user inputs and Congratulations message if word was guessed correctly.